mongodb/specifications/source/max-staleness/max-staleness.rst

 But while a server is not being used (e.g., while it is too stale, or while it does not match some other part of the Read Preference), only its periodic isMaster responses can update its opTime.
-Therefore, heartbeatFrequencyMS sets a lower bound on maxStalenessMS, so there is no benefit in recording each server's opTime more frequently.
+Therefore, heartbeatFrequencyMS sets a lower bound on maxStalenessSeconds, so there is no benefit in recording each server's opTime more frequently.
 On the other hand there would be
 costs: effort adding opTime to all command responses, lock contention getting the opTime on the server and recording it on the client, complexity